About the Movement

 Join Aliza and Emma as they unwind the portrayal of teens as passive victims of a social media driven society and replace it with an image of a resilient Generation unwilling to accept the status quo and ready to usher in change.

-Aliza Kopans is a first-year at Brown University and a Digital Wellness Youth Activist serving on Fairplay's Action Network Advisory Board and LookUp.Live's Teen Leadership Council.
+Aliza Kopans is class of '25 at Brown University and a Digital Wellness Youth Activist serving on Fairplay's Action Network Advisory Board and LookUp.Live's Teen Leadership Council.
 Aliza has reached thousands of people through written publications, webinars, podcasts, and community involvement, dedicated to creating change towards a human—not screen—focused world.

-Emma Lembke is a college freshman at Washington University in St Louis.
+Emma Lembke is class of '25 at Washington University in St Louis.
 Her senior year in high school, she Co-Founded the LOG OFF movement.
 LOG OFF is a movement dedicated to rethinking social media by teens for teens.
 Emma regularly engages in public speaking and press opportunities to spread digital consciousness and integrate youth voices in conversations regarding tech.